Fix Microsoft Store is blocked error in Windows 11

 3. Does an Applocker rule exist that denies access to the Microsoft Store?

-Verifying this setting can also assist in resolving errors for users who are unable to access the Microsoft Store app.
+Verifying this setting can also assist in resolving errors for users who cannot access the Microsoft Store app.
 Let’s check the steps:

 • Type secpol.msc to open Local security policy editor.